 Background and motivating example

 A health economic model was needed which estimated the long-term outcomes of patients with atrial fibrillation (AF), a progressive condition which elevates stroke risk, under a range of treatment regimens.
 The specific technology under evaluation was transthoracic echocardiography, an imaging technology which can help identify a subgroup of AF patients with a particularly high risk of stroke, so that they can be prescribed oral anticoagulants (OACs) to reduce stroke risk at an earlier stage.
 The model comprises a short-term diagnostic stage, in which an initial population of AF patients is divided into four diagnostic subgroups: false positives, false negatives, true positives and true negatives; the first two categories are forms of incorrect diagnoses, and the latter two are forms of correct diagnoses.
-Each type of correct and incorrect diagnosis has a different long-term consequence to the healthcare provider (cost) and the patient (health), and so the long-term consequences for each of the four subgroups needed to be estimated in order for the downstream effects of the diagnostic technology to be evaluated.
+Each diagnostic subgroup has a different long-term consequence to the healthcare provider (cost) and the patient (health), and so the long-term consequences for each of the four subgroups needed to be estimated in order for the downstream effects of the diagnostic technology to be evaluated.

 An important risk that needed to be incorporated in the long-term section of the model was that of major haemorrhages which can occur as a consequence of taking OACs.
-Some proportion of major haemorrhages are categorised as intracranial, and a proportion of these intracranial haemorrhages can cause permanent brain damage, which can be as disabling in their effects as the strokes which OACs are taken in order to prevent.
+A proportion of major haemorrhages are intracranial, and a proportion of these intracranial haemorrhages can cause permanent brain damage, which can be as disabling in their effects as the strokes which OACs are taken in order to prevent.
 Modelling the long-term consequences of taking OACs, and the avoidable risks which result from a false positive diagnosis, therefore needs the consequences of OAC-induced haemorrhage to be modelled appropriately.

 Description of model

 The model allowed stroke risk to vary with age and gender, in line with the CHADS2 and CHADS2VASc clinical stroke risk algorithms [REF].
-HRQoL was also allowed to vary with age and gender, using estimates from X&Y. [REF] Additionally, the model allowed patients to experience multiple clinical events, such as a stroke then later an intracranial haemorrhage, each at different ages.
+HRQoL was also allowed to vary with age and gender, using estimates from X&Y. [REF] Additionally, the model allowed patients to experience multiple clinical events at different ages, such as a stroke then later an intracranial haemorrhage..
 Because of this, HRQoL multipliers rather than HRQoL decrements were applied when an event occurred, as they allow some adjustment of HRQoL event penalties to account for age, gender and clinical background.
 A multiplier will also never lead a a negative HRQoL estimate, which is likely to be inappropriate for most conditions.

 Estimates needed